 The other part, crowning a true national champion on the field, undisputed and completely without controversy?
 Well, that's always been much trickier in college ball.
-Though, almost four full years after doing away with the Bowl Championship Series, things have gone remarkably smoothly.
+Though, almost five full years after doing away with the Bowl Championship Series, things have gone remarkably smoothly.
 So far.

 The operative words there: So far.